iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 > It said I was at a location for 53 minutes that I passed by on a ride but it won't say I was home for the 10 hours while working<br> :date: __2020-05-22 00:42:43__

 > Doesn't go beyond choosing a language<br> :date: __2020-05-21 22:50:11__

-> Locations are not correct.<br> :date: __2020-05-21 03:29:13__

-> The my location diary is not very useful if it's only going to register somewhere I've been for 10 minutes or more.
-It takes less then a second for somebody to cough or sneeze on you.
-I went to 3 places today and only one registered in my diary.
-One of the places that did not register had a worker who was not wearing a face mask.
-So this place would have been the highest likelihood to get me sick and I wouldn't have been able to track it and the DOH would have inaccurate information.<br> :date: __2020-05-21 02:41:04__

-> I Do not consent to the state tracking me.<br> :date: __2020-05-21 00:53:16__

-> I get why RI wanted to have something sooner rather than later but this app does not follow the standard conventions and frameworks the major contact tracing applications use.
-Rather than use BLE to ping anonymous IDs for _proxity_ detection they are storing your full location history locally.<br> :date: __2020-05-20 17:02:04__

-> Highly insecure and unstable.
-References non-specific security policies, absent HIPAA compliance.
-Provides examples of some information, not all information collected<br> :date: __2020-05-20 15:55:42__

-> While I understand and appreciate the good will and intent behind the creation of this app, the implementation is severely flawed.
-Using a persistent foreground service with GPS lock is going to significantly drain users battery, to the point where this app will likely become less useful as devices enter battery saving mode or simply turn off.
-I believe there are better and more user-friendly ways to introduce an experience like this that balance good will while preserving device resources.<br> :date: __2020-05-20 15:03:38__